Compare Cat Insurance

 - Cat insurance policies include Lifetime Cover, Time-Limited Pet Insurance and Accident-Only Cat Insurance.

 Types of Cat Insurance Policies

 There are four main categories of cat insurance, all providing different levels of cover.
 These are:

-- Time limited policies: For a limited time e.g 12 months
+- Time limited policies: Covers for a limited time.

-- Maximum benefit policies: Can claim year-after-year for same condition, but has maximum claim limit
+- Maximum benefit policies: Allows you to claim year after year for the same condition, but it has a maximum limit.

 What Does Cat Insurance Cover?

 Cat insurance covers the following circumstances: